FG to Disburse $2.5Bn YEIDEP Fund: New Date Announced As Youths Are Warned Against Scammers

 Pascal Oparada, a reporter for Legit.ng, has over ten years of experience covering technology, energy, stocks, investment, and the economy.

-Hope is rising again for millions of Nigerian youths as the Federal Government has announced a new date to begin the disbursement of the much-anticipated $2.5 billion Youth Economic Intervention and De-Radicalisation Programme (YEIDEP) fund.
+Hope is rising again for millions of Nigerian youths as the Federal Government announced a new date to begin the disbursement of the much-anticipated $2.5 billion Youth Economic Intervention and De-Radicalisation Programme (YEIDEP) fund.

 Source: Facebook

-New date to be announced soon
+New date for YEIDEP to be announced

 According to Kennedy Iyere, Coordinator-General of YEIDEP, the programme’s initial disbursement date of October 20, 2025, has been postponed to allow for a more transparent, accountable, and accurate process.